KnowLibrary/Gen-hub/README.md

 ## Environment Variables
 * In Next.js, **process.env** is available by default in the next.config.js
-* Next.js automatically injects environment variables prefixed with NEXT_PUBLIC_ into the process.env object that is available at runtime.
+* Next.js automatically injects environment variables (in 9.4+ version) into the process.env object that is available at runtime.
-* To Create environment variables:
+* To create environment variables:
   * In the root directory of your Next.js project create a **.env** file.
   * You can create different **.env** files for different environments.
   * Next.js automatically loads variables from .env files into process.env during development.
   * Variable defined in .env file with prefix **NEXT_PUBLIC_** are exposed to the browser.
   * Avoid committing .env files by listing then in your **.gitignore** file.
+  * Variables defined in .env are overridden by those defined in more environment specific .env files.
+  * .env.local is used to define environment variables that are specific to your local development environment.

 4. Returns JSON object that contains the **props**.
 5. props passed to the page component can be viewed on the client as part of the initial HTML.